frida/cryptoshark/README.md

 ### Building agent.js

-This is the blob of JavaScript that CryptoShark injects into target processes.
+This is the blob of JavaScript that Cryptoshark injects into target processes.

 #### Fetch build-time dependencies